Solve your business debts: these are the options

 You have problematic debts if you are no longer able to meet your financial obligations in the short and long term.
 This situation is also known as insolvency.

 In a problematic financial situation, you can get help from, for example, a bookkeeper, accountant, or lawyer.
 Or contact the KVK Advice Team for information, brief advice, or referral.
-The Entrepreneurs Sounding Board can also advise and coach you.
+The Entrepreneur Soundboard can also advise and coach you.

 Has someone else filed for your bankruptcy?

 Has someone filed for your bankruptcy?
-You can defend against the bankruptcy petition.
+You can object to the bankruptcy petition.
 You have to prove with a statement of defence that you have not stopped paying.
 In the notice of hearing, you find the terms for delivering the statement of defence and the appendices.
-Were you not present at the hearing and the judge has declared you bankrupt?
-Then take action quickly.
-You have 2 weeks to object after the day of the court decision.
-Were you present at the verdict and you did not agree with the judge?
-Then you have 8 days to appeal.
+If the judge declares you bankrupt, you have 8 days to appeal against the decision.

 What legal structure do you have?

 In addition to your financial situation, the legal structure of your company also influences what possibilities are open to you for debt settlement.
-We distinguish 2 groups of legal forms:
+The legal forms can be divinded into 2 groups:

 1. Natural persons: Sole proprietorship, general partnership, limited partnership, partnership.